miku86/notes/dom-enlightment.md

 `var ulElementChildNodes = document.querySelector('ul').childNodes;`

-## 1.15 Convert a NodeList or HTMLCollection to JavaScript Array
+## 1.15 Convert a NodeList or HTMLCollection to JS Array

-Node lists and html collections are array like but not a true JavaScript array which inherits array methods.
+Node lists and html collections are array like but not a true JS array which inherits array methods.
 We programtically confirm this using `isArray()`.

 `console.log(Array.isArray(document.links));`

-Converting a node list and html collection list to a true JavaScript array can provide a good deal of advantages.
+Converting a node list and html collection list to a true JS array can provide a good deal of advantages.

 First it gives us the ability to create a snapshot of the list that is not tied to the live DOM considering that `NodeList` and `HTMLCollection` are live lists.

-Secondly, converting a list to a JavaScript array gives access to the methods provided by the Array object (e.g. `forEach, pop, map, reduce` etc...).
+Secondly, converting a list to a JS array gives access to the methods provided by the Array object (e.g. `forEach, pop, map, reduce` etc...).

 In ES6 we have `Array.from` to look forward to which converts a single argument that is an array-like object or list (eg. arguments, NodeList, DOMTokenList, NamedNodeMap) into a `new Array()` and returns it.